EricMFink/ProfessionalResponsibility/_questions/FairnessQuestions.md

 b.
 “It was essentially a gang rape."

 c.
-“Why were A, B, and C’s DNA not found?
+“Why were A, B, and C's DNA not found?
 I would not be surprised if they wore condoms.
 Probably an exotic dancer would not be your first choice for unprotected sex."

 d.
 All of the above.